j-jiseophan/gavis-docs/src/useGavis.md

 # useGavis

-Sometimes you may want to send event imperatively.
-For example, the Button component below sends event on click.
+Sometimes you may want to send log imperatively.
+For example, the Button component below sends log on click.

 ```jsx
 import { useGavis } from "gavis";